Women's Professional Billiard Association

-The Women's Professional Billiard Association (WPBA) is a professional women's pool tour based in the United States.
-It was founded in 1976 as the Women's Professional Billiard Alliance by players Madelyn Whitlow and Palmer Byrd, and by Larry Miller (editor of the National Billiard News).
+The Women's Professional Billiard Association (WPBA) is a professional women's pool tour and sports organization based in the United States.
+It was founded in 1976 as the Women's Professional Billiard Alliance by players Madelyn Whitlow and Palmer Byrd, and by Larry Miller (editor of the National Billiard News) to provide a structured competitive circuit for female billiards players and has since become one of the leading tour organizations in women's professional pool.
+The WPBA organizes ranked tour events, maintains player standings, and promotes women's participation in cue sports.